unger/SafeMapper/README.md

 ##Key features

 - High speed performance
-- Map between primitive types
+- Map between primitive types and string
-- Map to and from string
 - Map array and collections
 - Exception free conversion between most types, fallback to default value for the type
 - Support for both Structs and Classes